 Miniature Yorkshire Terriers are generally very energetic and playful indoors, minimizing the need for much additional exercise.

 However, a short daily walk for the sake of mental and physical needs, is necessary to keep them in good condition, bearing in mind that a coat is welcomed on cooler days.

 Miniature Yorkshire Terriers because of their petite size do not need an

 This breed does best in families with older, gentle children who will respect their small size and not tease them.

-Little tots might accidently fall upon them during playtime
+Little tots might accidentally fall upon them during playtime

-The Yorkie is an ideal companion for the elderly or less active family.
+The Yorkie is an ideal companion for the senior or less active family.

 Exercise and space requirements are very modest, they bond very closely to their owners and are very affectionate little dogs.